ARSINOE-project/data-management-service/docs/source/index.rst

    Retrieves a list of the datasets in the Data Catalogue.

-   :query string case_study_id: (*optional*) - The id of the case study.
+   :query string case_study_id: The id of the case study.
 Specifies the case study to which the datasets belong.
-If not provided, then all datasets in the catalogue are returned.
+If not provided, then all datasets in the catalogue are returned. (*optional*)

-   :requestheader Authorization: optional `API token`
+   :requestheader Authorization: `API token` (*optional*)

    :statuscode 404: The provided `case_study_id` does not match a case study in the Data Catalogue.